applied-systems-biology/mcat/src/main/resources/org/hkijena/mcat/documentation/parameter_postprocessing_analyze_max_decrease.md

 Defines if the kinetic cluster with the maximum signal decrease should be used for AUC calculation.

-If it is enabled, a weighted curve is calculated for each subject with the weight being the corresponding pixel abundance value for the kinetic cluster with the maximum signal decrease.
-These curves are then normalized by the total number of pixels of the respective subjects and the AUC is calculated, taking into account the cutoff value.
+If it is enabled, a weighted curve is calculated for each sample with the weight being the corresponding pixel abundance value for the kinetic cluster with the maximum signal decrease.
+These curves are then normalized by the total number of pixels of the respective samples and the AUC is calculated, taking into account the cutoff value.